Jump to video!

 - 3 Tbsp finely sliced shallot

-- ¼ cup mint, rough chopped if leaves are large
+- ¼ cup mint leaves, rough chopped if leaves are large

 - 2-3 leaves sawtooth coriander, rough chopped